sadhbh-c0d3/crypto-pnl/README.md

 FUTURE WORK:
  - Conversion from other CSV file formats
  - Direct API data sourcing
- - Perhaps parse blockchain to get all data required

 ## Data Download
 This is where you put your Binanace logs.
 It's easy, please follow these instructions.